Vic-Warden/Digital-Life-Hipper-Monitoring/docs/frontend/web_page/template.md

 the file structure is as follows:<br>

 the templates folder had all the html files,<br>
-the static folder has the css and js files in their folders.<br>
+the static folder has the css and js files in their folders as well as all the assets like fonts and images.
-and any assests like images or fonts can be stored inside of the assets folder.<br>
 ![structure.png](structure.png)